victor-souza1997/harmonicas/README.md

-# find path by harmonic functions
+# find the path towards a objetive
- Using Taylor series to solve DPE and get a path towars the objective